IhorHorchakov/spring-mvc-observability/README.md

 <p align="center"><img src="img/actuator-discovery-endpoint-response.png" width="600px"/></p>

 In order to access all the actuator endpoints using HTTP, we need to both enable and expose them.
-By default, all endpoints but `/shutdown` are enabled.
-Only the `/health` and `/info` endpoints are exposed by default.
-We need to add the following configuration to expose all endpoints:
+By default, all endpoints but `/shutdown` are enabled, and only the `/health` and `/info` endpoints are exposed.
+We have to add the following configuration to expose all endpoints:
 `management.endpoints.web.exposure.include=*`